facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 Further, we can imagine that restricted is a bit too vague considering potential restrictions other than ownership.

-Suggestion: rename "UnKnowed" to '_' or '_&'.
+Suggestion: rename "UnOwned" to '_' or '_&'.
 MaybeOwned feels similar in concept to a polymorphic type/generic, and it works out to being roughly the same as a "top" type.
 The problem for this is similar to the above reasoning for restricted.
 Without